 We can also use clumps to test existing theories about how galaxies work.
 For example, some theories predict that galaxies are stable enough for clumps to live for billions of years; others predict that galaxies are less stable, and clumps are constantly being ripped apart and reformed.
 We can test both of these theories, and others like them, by finding real clumps to study.

-If you don't think that an object marked by the machine model is a normal clump or an odd clump, you can delete the marking.
-Instructions on how to do this are available in the Field Guide.
+If you don't think that an object marked by the machine model is correct, you can delete the marking.
+Instructions on how to do this are available in the Tutorial.

 The first step is that marks are "aggregated".
 This means we take all of the marks made by all of the volunteers who classified the image and form a consensus shape.
 We rely on crowd agreement, areas of the image that many volunteers mark are designated as clumps, while those marked by only a few volunteers tend to be ignored.